 Through Our Eyes: Race Relations in Ontario

-For more information or to get involved, contact Rachel Mansell at 416-644-6000 ext 680
+For more information, contact Rachel Mansell at 416-644-6000 ext 680

 This project is part of a series of dialogues, research, and action initiatives, on race relations in Ontario.
 For more information, see the series announcement here.